phillip-kruger/thorntail-jcache-example/README.md

 ## TODO

 * Events on Infinispan
-* Add Ehcache
+* Add Ehcache and/or Redis
-* 2nd Level cache on JPA
+* 2nd Level cache on JPA / Hibernate ?
+Writes ?
 * CDI Remote events
+* Explicit cache (@Cache injection)
+* What about when not Java ?
+* Offload to disk ?